klnpk/decodelabs_tasks/README.md

 - CSS Flexbox Layout
 - CSS Grid Layout
 - Responsive Design using Media Queries

+# Task-3 Project Title

+Interactive To-Do List App

+# Description

+This is a responsive interactive To-Do List web application developed using HTML5, CSS3, and JavaScript as part of DecodeLabs Internship Task 3.

+The project showcases a modern interactive webpage with features like adding tasks, deleting tasks, marking task as completed and Dark Mode Toggle functionality using JavaScript DOM manipulation.

+# Technologies Used

+* HTML5
+* CSS3
+* JavaScript

+# Features

+* Responsive Design
+* Add New Tasks
+* Delete Tasks
+* Mark Tasks as Completed
+* Dark Mode Toggle
+* JavaScript DOM Manipulation
+* Interactive User Interface

 ## How to Run the Project